grz0zrg/fsynth/documentation/mk/docs/settings.md

 OSC OUT

-- Enable/disable OSC output, slices data will be sent through OSC bundles via WebSockets, you will need an [OSC relay (https://github.com/grz0zrg/fsynth/tree/master/osc_relay) to use this feature
+- Enable/disable OSC output, slices data will be sent through OSC bundles via WebSockets, you will need an [OSC relay](https://github.com/grz0zrg/fsynth/tree/master/osc_relay) to use this feature

-AudioWorklet

-- Enable/disable WebAudio AudioWorklet, experimental but fast in-browser additive synthesis engine (enabled by default if supported, this may require a recent browsers)
+Feedback

+- Enable/disable the previous frame in the Fragment shader (aka feedback), this is useful for complex effects, may be CPU/GPU intensive

+### Servers

 FAS address

-- The location of [FAS (Fragment Audio Server)(https://www.fsynth.com/documentation.html#fas) on the network
+- The network location of the [Audio Server](https://www.fsynth.com/documentation.html#fas)

 OSC address

-- The location of the OSC relay on the network
+- The network location of the OSC relay / OSC websocket server to send data to